 Two different types of radio systems are involved in these tests.
 Land mobile radio is the largest primary use within the band.
 DSA transceivers are the secondary use being evaluated for compatibility with the primary one.
-Hereafter this document refers to DSA transceivers as the device under test (DUT).
-Some DUTs employ communications architectures where the access point controls the remote.
+Hereafter DSA transceivers will be referred to as the device under test (DUT).
+Some DUTs employ master/slave communications architectures.
 Wherever this functional distinction may be significant, the master will be termed the DUT base and the slave termed the DUT subscriber.